throwAway-sus/HNG-internship/README.md

 1. if react or vue, navigate to their given folder:
    ```
-    cd vue-implementation or cd rect-inplementation
+    cd vue-implementation or cd react-inplementation
     ```
 2. Install the necessary Node.js dependencies:
     ```sh